AdaptiveConsulting/aeron-io-samples/kubernetes/readme.md

 # Docker Desktop on Mac

 Step 0:
-- build everything with `./gradlew build`
+- build everything with `./gradlew`.
+This will compile the code and produce uber jar images ready for copying into the docker images.

 Step 1:
 - install Docker Desktop